abL-A2/Level-5-Mission-0/README.md

 ### Considerations

-The brief was succint so I made a few assumptions in my plan.
+The brief is succint so I made a few assumptions.
 The wireframes were a good start, and the basic elements were obvious: a navbar, a hero banner containing a search box, and some kind of image gallery or media card list.
+Responsive design would be implemented for mobile devices by making some layout adjustments, notably to the navbar and the cards.

+Key assumptions:

+- 'template': so it should be easy to duplicate or modify
+- 'news home page': so the images in the wireframe may be intended as media previews with captions or synopses

+### Implementation

+The colour theme is less a suggestion and more a way to make each part of the page easy to distinguish for ease with future styling.
+Hero banners are probably best served by on-brand background images or corporate wallpapers, but the brief didn't stipulate that we must suggest a visual theme.

+While we only needed one page, i

 <p align="right">(<a href="#readme-top">back to top</a>)</p>